The obvious issue with dependency injection, of course, is that it becomes harder to encapsulate functionality. Injecting a Nest

 LineFormatter

 definition is different.
-It uses the object syntax instead of the Factories syntax.Earlier we discussed the benefits of using interfaces, as the constructor can accept any class that implement the correct interface:
+It uses the object syntax instead of the factories syntax.Earlier we discussed the benefits of using interfaces, as the constructor can accept any class that implements the correct interface:

 public function __construct(NestInterface $nest) // Accept both `Nest` and `ImprovedNest`